 Fun fact about Budapest: The city that we all know of today was originally two separate towns called “Buda” and “Pest” which are divided by the Danube River.
 These neighborhoods each have their own vibe.

-Pest = East side of the river, more lively nightlife, lots of restaurants and cafes.
+East side of the river, this area is more modern and has a more lively nightlife scene; lots of restaurants and cafes.

 1. Enjoy the lookout from Fisherman’s Bastions

 From this vantage point, you’ll get a great vantage point of the Danube River and the Hungarian Parliament building, but you won’t be alone.
-The Fisherman's Bastions are one of the most visited spots in Budapest.
-The views are fantastic and the people watching ain’t bad either!
+The Fisherman's Bastions are one of the most visited spots in Budapest, after all!
+But don’t worry — the views are fantastic, the architecture is stunning, and the people watching ain’t bad either!
 Wander around the nearby streets and you’ll find plenty of cute cafes for an afternoon coffee or beer.

 2. Visit the Buda Castle